 Queensland's memorial rolls of the Great War

-One of the 2017 QANZAC100 Fellows of the State Library is Peter Crossman, whose project will focus on the many memorial rolls of the Great War in the State.
+One of the 2017 QANZAC100 Fellows of the State Library is Dr Peter Crossman, whose project focus was memorial rolls of the Great War in the State.

 The scope of this project is only for Queensland in the Great War – 1914-1919 – and is restricted to memorial rolls i.e. memorials of whatever physical form which contain at least one name of a person who enlisted in the Great War.
 These rolls are commonly found on wooden boards and also cenotaphs, but are also found on metal plaques (such as the Gallipoli plaque in St Andrew’s Anglican Church, Indooroopilly) and even books, documents or paper scrolls (such as the roll for the First Tunnelling Company, AIF, in the Army Museum North Queensland).
 The rolls were compiled by communities or groups with common interests, such as schools, clubs, churches, units, employers and localities.